Hard II Love

-Hard II Love is the eighth studio album by American singer-songwriter Usher.
+Hard II Love is the eighth studio album by American singer Usher.
 It was released on September 16, 2016, by RCA Records.
-Recording sessions took place between from 2013 to 2016, including the executive production from Usher, alongside Mark Pitts, Jaha Johnson, and its co-production by Coup D'état.
-It features contribution for its album's production by Brandon "B.A.M."
-Hodge, Rock City, Pop & Oak, PartyNextDoor, D'Mile, Tricky Stewart, The-Dream, Metro Boomin and Raphael Saadiq, among others.
+Recording sessions took place from 2013 to 2016, including the executive production from Usher, alongside Mark Pitts, Jaha Johnson, and its co-production by Coup D'état.
+It features contributions for its album's production by Brandon "B.A.M."
+Hodge, Rock City, Pop & Oak, PartyNextDoor, D'Mile, Tricky Stewart, The-Dream, Metro Boomin, and Raphael Saadiq, among others.
 The album was supported by four singles: "No Limit" featuring Young Thug, "Crash", "Missin U" and "Rivals" featuring Future.

-The album was available for online streaming on June 13, 2016, exclusively through the streaming service Tidal, which Usher co-owns.
-On June 16, 2016, it was released for paid purchase on other digital download and online streaming services on September 16, 2016.
-The album debuted at number five on the US Billboard 200, earning 38,000 album-equivalent units in its first week.
+The album was available for online streaming on September 13, 2016 exclusively through the streaming service Tidal, which Usher co-owns.
+It would later be released for paid purchase on other digital download and online streaming services on September 16, 2016.
+The album debuted at number five on the US Billboard 200, earning 38,000 album-equivalent units in its first week, while the lead single "No Limit" reached the top 40 on the Billboard Hot 100.